As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 After cleaning the vehicle, it is now time to rinse it all off with your hose or a bucket full of water.
 The final step is to dry the surface with an old soft towel with up and down strokes, giving you a seamless sparkly finish.

 Not every drying towel is the same, and some will even scratch the paint on your vehicle.
-It’s best to use a larger microfiber towel, like this one.
+It’s best to use a large microfiber towel, like this one.

 Conclusion: Clean your Car More Efficiently